 Washington, DC 20016-8033-8011

 The most common format, a chronological resume, lists your education and experience in reverse date order, with your most recent information first.
 It is best used when your employment history shows growth and development, you are seeking to stay in the same field, the name of your most recent employer is an asset, and prior job titles are particularly impressive.
-You should not use this format if you have frequently changed jobs or if large gaps exist in your employment history.

 Curriculum Vitae (CV)